-In July 2017, WICO consolidated various loans with Banco Popular de Puerto Rico (the "Bank") in the amount of \$42,697,836 at a fixed interest rate of 5.25% per annum, amortized on a 25-year term with a final maturity date of July 2022.
+In July 2017, the WICO consolidated various loans with Banco Popular de Puerto Rico in the amount of \$41,680,019 at a fixed interest rate of 5.25% per annum, amortized on a 25-year term with a final maturity date of July 2022.
 Upon maturity, should WICO stay in compliance with the current terms of the loan, it may refinance the loan for a term not to exceed twenty (20) years, subject to new terms and conditions.

-WICO may prepay the loan; however, there is a prepayment penalty of 2% of the outstanding principal of the loan.
-Security and collateral for the loan include a first-priority security interest in WICO's assets, a pledge of WICO's revenues and the unlimited continuing repayment guarantee from the Authority in event of default.
-The loan contains a provision that in an event of default, the Bank may by written notice to WICO (i) immediately terminate the commitments of the Bank, and (ii) declare the principal of and interest accrued on the loan due and payable.
+WICO may prepay the loan, however there is a prepayment penalty of 2% of the outstanding principal of the loan.
+Security and collateral for the loan include a first-priority security interest in the WICO's assets, a pledge of WICO's revenues and the unlimited continuing repayment guarantee from PFA in the event of default.

+The loan contains a provision that in an event of default, the Bank may by written notice to WICO (i) immediately terminate the commitment of the Banco Popular de Puerto Rico, and (ii) declare the principal of and interest accrued on the loan due and payable.